| Year | Course |

 Python for Data Science (CSE331)

-Session 2024-25 – Scheduled to begin in August 2025
+Session 2024-25 – Began on August 18, 2025

 Lifetime Data Analysis I (AST305)

-Session 2024-25 – Scheduled to begin in August 2025
+Session 2024-25 – Began on August 17, 2025

 Session 2023-24 – Conducted from September 2024 to March 2025